Car Theft Spikes For Specific Vehicles Means Thieves Have New Tool

-For $1,600, car thieves are buying a new device, disguised as a cell phone or Bluetooth phone speaker.
+Criminals are using a new $1,600 car theft device disguised as a cell phone or Bluetooth speaker.
 It easily hacks into cars in seconds.
-This is the latest tool for car theft continues to thwart automakers’ best efforts at security.
-With these devices, car thieves are able to gain easy access to a car’s network bus.
-It gives commands and is gone in 90 seconds.
+It’s the latest tool to thwart automakers’ best efforts at security.
+With these devices, car thieves can easily access a vehicle’s network bus.
+It gives commands, and the car is gone in 90 seconds.

 How do thieves use these devices for car theft?

 Hacked locks and immobilizers make for easy pickings.
-Once a successful hack of a particular type of car is successful, the thieves focus on that type of car.
-As a result, police see spikes of that make and model car.
+Once a hack of a particular type of car is successful, thieves focus on it.
+As a result, police see spikes in thefts of that make and model

 Do car thieves still need a key?